moreauowen/TrainSimulation/README.md

-# TrainSimulation
+# TrainSimulation (Spring 2019 - Freshman Year)
-This project was complete as a part of my Data Structures class in Spring 2019.
+Simulation of Trains on a TrainRoute moving across locations all while picking up and dropping off Passengers at various Stations.
+This was completed as a project for my Data Structures class in Spring 2019 (Freshman Year) with a focus on implementing a QUEUE.
-Questions or concerns - contact moreauowen@gmail.com
+Questions or concerns - contact moreauowen@gmail.com.